Breaking Down Non-QM Lending

 After the most recent 2008 housing crisis, President Obama signed the Consumer Protection Act, and the Dodd-Frank Wall Street Reform Act to create minimum standards for mortgages, including the ‘Ability to Repay” rule and a qualified mortgage definition.
 As of January 10, 2014, these boundaries were adopted by the Consumer Financial Protection Bureau (CFPB) thus, providing banks and mortgage lenders with liability protection when originating QM loans.
 This allowed banks and mortgage lenders freedom to make more home loans with less fear of buybacks and lawsuits.

-A Non-Qualified Mortgage (Non-QM) is any home loan that doesn’t comply with the Consumer Financial Protection Bureau’s existing rules on Qualified Mortgages (QM).
-Usually this type of correspondent mortgage loan accommodates people who are not able to prove they are capable of making the mortgage payments.
-Just because it is a Non-QM correspondent mortgage loan does not necessarily mean high risk or subprime mortgage risk, and in many cases these correspondent mortgage loans require a high FICO score but simply do not check all the boxes associated with a correspondent QM loan.
-The main difference between the two types of correspondent mortgage loans is that correspondent Non-QM loans for mortgages are protected by the lender against any type of lawsuit should you become unable to afford the mortgage loan.
+A Non-Qualified Mortgage (Non-QM loan) is any home loan that doesn’t comply with the Consumer Financial Protection Bureau’s existing rules on Qualified Mortgages (QM).
+Usually this type of alternative mortgage loan accommodates people who are not able to prove they are capable of making the mortgage payments.
+Just because it is a Non-QM mortgage loan does not necessarily mean high risk or subprime mortgage risk, and in many cases these Non-QM mortgage loans require a high FICO score but simply do not check all the boxes associated with a QM loan.
+The main difference between the two types of mortgage loans is that Non-QM loans for mortgages are protected by the lender against any type of lawsuit should you become unable to afford the mortgage loan.
 Typically, individuals experiencing one or more of the following may qualify for this alternative:

 - High debt ratio